Selithrarion/quasar-nest_jira-clone/README.md

 - Change issue type
 - Change issue priority
 - Add marks (not implemented yet ❌)
-- Created at / updated at fields, tooltips on all these actions
+- Created at / updated at fields with ability to toggle show mode (2 hours ago, 16 seconds ago, etc..) and default (May 15, 13:43)
-- Add / Edit / Delete comment (not implemented yet ❌)
+- Add / Edit / Delete comments
 - Reply comment (not implemented yet ❌)

 ##### Roadmap